-Here are 5 tips on how to talk with your teen, foster mutual understanding and break through communication barriers so that you feel more connected to one another.
+Here are 5 tips on how to talk with your son or daughter, foster mutual understanding and break through communication barriers so that you feel more connected to one another.

 1. Choose a good time & place